eslint/eslint/docs/maintainer-guide/governance.md

 * Have submitted a minimum of 50 qualifying pull requests.

 A Committer is invited to become a TSC member by existing TSC members.
 A nomination will result in discussion and then a decision by the TSC.

+#### Process for Adding TSC Members

+1. Add the GitHub user to the "ESLint TSC" team
+2. Set the GitHub user to be have the "Owner" role for the ESLint organization
+3. Send welcome email with link to maintainer guide
+4. Add TSC member to the README
+5. Invite to Gitter TSC chatroom
+6. Make TSC member an admin on the ESLint team mailing list
+7. Add TSC member as an admin to ESLint Twitter Account on Tweetdeck
+8. Tweet congratulations to the new TSC member from the ESLint Twitter account

 #### TSC Meetings